 A relapse of any kind is not a sign that treatment has failed.
 However, it is a sign that something needs to change, such as the kind of relapse prevention strategies being used or medication that may be prescribed as part of relapse treatment.
 It also may mean a person needs another form of treatment in order for it to be effective.

 The National Institute on Drug Abuse advises that relapse rates for addiction are similar to those of other chronic diseases such as asthma, diabetes, and hypertension (high blood pressure).
 According to its data, relapse rates tend to fall within the 40 percent to 60 percent range.
+Addiction Guide

 It is important to know the difference between a “lapse” and a “relapse.”
 They are not the same.
 A “lapse,” which some may refer to as a “slip,” is an initial use of a drug or drink that lasts a short period.
 Lapses do not always lead to a relapse, but they can be the beginning of problematic substance use that can slide into substance abuse and ultimately lead to lead to addiction.

-Are You or Someone You Know Ready to Start Recovery Today?
+Are You Or Someone You Know Ready To Start Recovery Today?

 California Highlands, a Delphi Behavioral Health Group Facility located in the rolling hills of Riverside County, California, offers personalized addiction and mental health treatment.
 The serene setting where we are situated allows our guests to relax, unwind, and forget about the stress and pressures of life.
 It also allows them to focus on their healing and have their needs met by licensed and experienced addiction treatment professionals.
 We will always honor you as an individual and respect your dignity.